Krasue: Others

 Representations of Krasue, often humorous, are very common in Thai comic books.

 Since the Krasue is a popular subject in some places of Southeast Asia, especially in Thailand, there are even costumes, dolls, keyholders and lamps sold and worn in Krasue form.

 A Krasue features as the main antagonist of the 2013 horror game Eyes: The Horror Game.
 This interpretation shows the Krasue as a woman who was abused by her father to the point of death, being reincarnated as a ghost to enact revenge.
 The Krasue lurks around an abandoned mansion, where the player acts as the role of a thief, where they must retrieve an allocated amount of money bags (depends on difficulty), before being able to leave.
 The game's story-line, has some reference to the original folktale story, as the story talks of a "curse", and "flames", which is supposedly trapped in a photo.

 As of September 3, 2025, the Krasue is a playable killer in the online multiplayer game Dead by Daylight.
-In game she can switch between a normal human form and a 'head form', where she looks like the conventional Krasue.
+She can switch between a normal human form and a 'head form', where she looks like the conventional Krasue.
 In 'head form' she is depicted with a bloody head, missing skin and flesh, with white eyes, a bare throat, a heart, lungs, a liver, a stomach and intestines.
 In 'head mode' she moves by floating and is also able to attack and infect the other players with her intestines, which she can freely control like tentacles.
 The 'survivors' can find glowing mushrooms, similar to the glowing mushrooms found in Khon Kaen Province, which can be eaten to remove the infection inflicted by the Krasue player.

+An enemy in Abiotic Factor, IS-0091-B, is nicknamed after the Krasue.
+It is a variant of the similar "Leyak", named for the similar creature in Balinese folklore.
+This enemy appears in cold areas and creeps up on the player slowly.
+It can be banished with "overclocked x-rays", after which it will drop a helpful crafting item.
+If not banished quickly, the Krasue will freeze the player in place and attempt to attack them.
+It was added in the 1.0 Cold Fusion update.